AlexKalopsia/preg-graph/README.md

 ![preg-graph](/preg-graph.jpg?raw=true "pre-graph")

+## Requirements

+Currently, the first column of the input CSV file needs to be called `Week` and must be reserved to the week number.
+Any other column can be customized to whatever sympthom.

 ## Usage

 By simply calling `py .\pre-graph.py`, you will pull the pregnancy data stored in `data.csv` and export a `graph.png` file.